Soonhwan-Kwon/whalerec/README.md

 This is the winning entry by [Martin Piotte](https://www.kaggle.com/martinpiotte) to the [Humpback Whale Identification Challenge Kaggle Competition](https://www.kaggle.com/c/whale-categorization-playground/data).
 It has been reformatted by [crowmagnumb](https://github.com/crowmagnumb)

 Originally the train.csv file had a bunch of entries tagged as "new_whale".
-I think this was a mistake on Kaggle's part as Ted gave them a bunch of unidentified whales and they must have put some of them in the training set which makes no sense.
+I think this was a mistake.
+We gave them a bunch of unidentified whales and some of them must have gotten into the training set.
 Martin culled them out.
 I culled them from the csv file with ...

     cat trainORIG.csv | grep -v new_whale > train.csv